jordanbell2357/jordanbell2357.github.io/_euler/.ipynb_checkpoints/euler-algebra-I-14-checkpoint.md

 in which the terms, it is evident, increase always by 6.

-**154.** After the definition we have given of a cube, it will not be difficult to find the cubes of fractional numbers;
+<span class="art">154</span> After the definition we have given of a cube, it will
+not be difficult to find the cubes of fractional numbers;
 thus, ⅛ the cube of ½; ¹⁄₂₇ is the cube of ⅓; and ⁸⁄₂₇ is the cube of ⅔.
 In the same manner, we have only to take the cube of the numerator and that of the denominator separately, and we shall have ²⁷⁄₆₄ for the cube of ¾.

-**155.** If it be required to find the cube of a mixed number, we must first reduce it to a single fraction, and then proceed in the manner that has been described.
+<span class="art">155</span> If it be required to find the cube of a mixed number, we must first reduce
+it to a single fraction, and then proceed in the manner that has been described.
 To find, for example, the cube of 1½, we must take that of  ³⁄₂, which